csg-org/CompactConnect/backend/compact-connect/docs/design/README.md

 ### Staff Users

-Staff users come with a variety of different permissions, depending on their role.
-There are Compact Executive Directors, Compact ED Staff, Board Executive Directors, Board ED Staff, and CSG Admins, each with different levels of ability to read and write data, and to administrate users.
+Staff users will be granted a variety of different permissions, depending on their role.
 Read permissions are granted to a user for an entire compact or not at all.
 Data writing and user administration permissions can each be granted to a user per compact/jurisdiction combination.
 All of a compact user's permissions are stored in a DynamoDB record that is associated with their own Cognito user id.
 That record will be used to generate scopes in the Oauth2 token issued to them on login.
 See [Implementation of scopes](#implementation-of-scopes) for a detailed explanation of the design for exactly how permissions will be represented by scopes in an access token.
 See [Implementation of permissions](#implementation-of-permissions) for a detailed explanation of the design for exactly how permissions are stored and translated into scopes.

+#### Common Staff User Types
+The system permissions are designed around several common types of staff users.
+It is important to note that these user types are an abstraction which do not correlate directly to specific roles or access within the system.
+All access is controlled by the specific permissions associated with a user.
+Still, these abstractions are useful for understanding the system's design.

-#### Compact Executive Directors and Staff
+##### Compact Executive Directors and Staff

+Compact ED level staff will typically be granted the following permissions at the compact level:

+- `admin` - grants access to administrative functions for the compact, such as creating and managing users and their permissions.
-Compact ED level staff can have permission to read all generally available data for any compact, and if they have the `readPrivate` permission they will be able to view all data for any licensee within the compact.
-They will also be able to create and manage users and their permissions.
-They can grant other users the ability to write data for a particular jurisdiction and to create more users associated with a particular jurisdiction.
-They can also delete any user within their compact, so long as that user does not have permissions associated with a different compact.
+- `readPrivate` - grants access to view all data for any licensee within the compact.

+With the `admin` permission, they can grant other users the ability to write data for a particular jurisdiction and to create more users associated with a particular jurisdiction.
+They can also delete any user within their compact, so long as that user does not have permissions associated with a different compact, in which case the permissions from the other compact would have to be removed first.

+Users granted any of these permissions will also be implicitly granted the `readGeneral` scope for the associated compact, which allows them to read any licensee data within that compact that is not considered private.

-#### Board Executive Directors and Staff
+##### Board Executive Directors and Staff

+Board ED level staff may be granted the following permissions at a jurisdiction level:

+- `admin` - grants access to administrative functions for the jurisdiction, such as creating and managing users and their permissions.
+- `write` - grants access to write data for their particular jurisdiction (ie uploading license information).
-Board ED level staff can have permission to read all generally available jurisdiction data, and if they have the `readPrivate` permission they will be able to view all information for any licensee that has either a license or privilege within their jurisdiction.
-They can also write data for their own jurisdiction, and create more users that have permissions within their own jurisdiction.
-They can also delete any user within their jurisdiction, so long as that user does not have permissions associated with a different compact or jurisdiction.
+- `readPrivate` - grants access to view all information for any licensee that has either a license or privilege within their jurisdiction.

+Users granted any of these permissions will also be implicitly granted the `readGeneral` scope for the associated compact, which allows them to read any licensee data that is not considered private.

 #### Implementation of Scopes